 - Seed/spice tisanes: cardamom, caraway, and fennel

-Tisanes may also be classified as medicinal or not.
+Tisanes may also be classified as medicinal.
 While many tisanes are high in antioxidants and nutrients, some have long histories of medicinal use; others are typically consumed for simple enjoyment. " Detox teas" are a popular category of medicinal tisanes.

 How to Make Tisanes